gary-archer/oauth.websample.final/README.md

 The sample keeps options open about use of access tokens in the browser.\
 This can potentially enable more advanced scenarios related to composing web content across domains.

-The SPA can send the same site cookie to the Proxy API to get an access token, then call other APIs with it.\
+The SPA sends the same site cookie to the Proxy API to get an access token, then calls business APIs with it.\
-These features related to OAuth in SPAs are common causes of XSS vulnerabilities and thus avoided:
+The SPA only uses tokens in direct HTTPS calls to APIs, and the following behaviour is avoided:

 - Storing tokens in HTML5 storage
 - Sending tokens between iframes